odinhg/inf264-python-crash-course/install_conda.md

 ## 3. Managing the Environment

 Enter the environment by running `conda activate INF264`.
-To exit the `INF264` environment, simply run `conda deactivate INF264`.
+To exit the `INF264` environment, simply run `conda deactivate`.

 (Optional) To update all packages in your environment, run `conda update --all` (when the environment is already activated).